MePonenLasChicasConGafas/rwimgg/README.md

 ### Python [22/??/??]

-To run use `python main.py` add the flag `--nsfw=true`, not really supported anymore
+To run use `python main.py` add the flag `--nsfw=true`.

+You might not have some libraries, so to install them run `pip install -r requirements.txt`